 SUMAN K SHRIVASTAVA

 Ranchi, Nov 4: The latest goods and services tax (GST) data released by the Ministry of Finance paints a contrasting picture of eastern India’s post-rationalisation economy.
 While the country’s overall GST revenue for October 2025 grew by 4.6 % year-on-year to ₹1.96 lakh crore, Jharkhand recorded a sharp 15 % (Rs 456 crore) decline in its GST collection, signalling a worrying dip in fiscal momentum.
-In contrast, Bihar registered a 3 % increase, underscoring how the GST rationalisation impact has played out unevenly across states.
+In contrast, Bihar registered a 3 % increase, underscoring how the has played out unevenly across states.

 Jharkhand’s finance minister Radha Krishna Kishore already flagged that the state expects significant revenue loss due to the rationalisation.
 He has sought additional compensation from the Centre to offset revenue shortfalls triggered by the tax rate changes.